-Apparently, according to the Sheffield Hallam University website, I’ve published over 200 articles in journals, conferences and the like going back to the early 1990s.
+Apparently, according to the Sheffield Hallam University archive, I’ve published over 200 articles in journals, conferences and the like going back to the early 1990s.
 This makes me feel very old.
-Most papers are on the topic of sports engineering but, more recently, they’ve been on the science and technology of health and wellbeing.
-You can see the full list here if you’re really interested, but below are ten of my papers that show what I’m into:
+Most papers are on the topic of sports engineering but, more recently, they’ve been about health and wellbeing and especially about parkrun (I’m chair of the parkrun Research Board).
+You can see the full list here if you’re really interested, but below are some of my papers that show what I’m into:

-Allen T., Grant R., Sullivan M., Taraborrelli L., Choppin S., Spurr, J. and Haake S. (2018).
-Recommendations for measuring tennis racket parameters.
-Proceedings of the 12th International Conference on the Engineering of Sport, 2 (6), p.
-263. I like this paper because it followed on from a paper from a decade ago in which we measured the properties of tennis rackets from the 1890s to 2007 to see how they’d evolved.
+Luca Taraborrelli, Simon Choppin, Steve Haake, Stefan Mohr and Tom Allen (2021).
+Effect of materials and design on the bending stiffness of tennis rackets.
+European Journal of Physics, 42 (6), 065005.
+I like this paper because it followed on from a paper from a decade ago in which we measured the properties of tennis rackets from the 1890s to 2007 to see how they’d evolved.
 Luca Taraborrelli did a great job analysing all those rackets!

 Such E., Salway S., Copeland R., Haake S., and Mann S. (2017).
 A formative review of physical activity interventions for minority ethnic populations in England.
 Journal of Public Health, 39 (4), e265-e274.
 This paper came out of a review that UK Active did of schemes from across the country to increase physical activity levels.
 Liz Such did a great job distilling the information into a paper.